 Across jurisdictions, many lease agreements include a standard term for sublets saying that you can sublet as long as you get approval from your landlord.
 Many states and cities have laws that codify this lease term.
 A legal sublet, therefore, is one that's been approved by your landlord.
-There are many ways to get this approval, but make sure to obtain a written document with his or her signature before you leave town.

 Most of the geographic differences have to do with how difficult it is for you to get your landlord's approval and how much you need to rely on that formal approval.
+In some states if your lease doesn't include this term then you're allowed to sublet without getting anyone's approval.
+In others, you can move forward even if they ignore you, and they aren't allowed to refuse you without reasoning that would hold up in court as reasonable .

 Common Questions about Subletting Laws: